CU-ESIIL/Maka-Sitomniya/README.md

 ## Customize Your Repository
 - **Edit This Readme**: Update with information specific to your project.
 - **Update Group Member Bios**: Add detailed information about each group member's expertise and role.
-- **Organize Your Code**: Use logical structure and clear naming conventions.
 - **Document Your Data**: Include a data directory with README files for datasets.
 - **Outline Your Methods**: Create a METHODS.md file for methodologies and tools.
 - **Set Up Project Management**: Use 'Issues' and 'Projects' for task tracking.
-- **Review and Merge Workflow**: Document your process for reviewing and merging changes.
-- **Establish Communication Channels**: Set up channels like Slack or Discord for discussions.